Black-Lesbian-Linkup/bllu-organization-components/non-profit-job-openings/Volunteer (unpaid) Roles/GeneralBoardMember.md

 #### Application Process:

-To apply for the General Board Member role, please submit your resume and a cover letter detailing your experience and passion for Black Lesbian Linkup through [BLLU’s website](include application page link).
+To apply for the General Board Member role, please submit your resume and a cover letter detailing your experience and passion for Black Lesbian Linkup through [Board Member Application](https://forms.gle/q9hFbyKTUc4F5wb18).